realrate/Causing/education.md

 with respect to wage.
 Further, these effects are split up over their outgoing edges. yielding the mediation effects.
 Just education has more than one outgoing edge, to be interpreted in this way.

+The total effects in the first row are exactly half the direct effects from the previous graph.
+This is due to the mediating education variable directly passing the full effect to wage but passing the negative effect via potential experience and there being halved.
+In total we expect from the model that one more year of education increases the hourly wage by 50 Cents.
+One year of total experience is expected to give the same effect.

 ![Average Mediation Effects (AME)](images_education/AME.png)